MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-faq.md

 ### **I can't find the Sweet Pool I was staking in!**

-You should be able to find the Sweet Pool under the “Finished” tab on the Sweet Pools page.
+You should be able to find the Sweet Pool under the “Finished” tab on the DGSweet Pools page.

 By selecting “Staked Only”, it will make it easier to find your assets.